Council is renewing the playground at Central Gardens, Hawthorn, known by many as “Rocket Park”.

-These works will minimise the risk of injury or fall, prevent limb entrapments and improve access for children and carers.
+These works will minimise risk of injury and improve access.

 A heritage assessment has concluded that these works will not adversely impact the well-known attributes of the rocket.

-The new playground design has been centred around the rocket, and utilises the theme of space exploration to create a playful narrative that supports this much-loved play piece.
+The renewed playground design has been centred around the rocket, and utilises the theme of space exploration to create a playful narrative that supports this much-loved play piece.

 Key features of the new design include:

 - a renewed rocket that has stood the test of time and holds strong connection to ‘days gone by’ and the power of human endeavour [see above for list of modification works to renew this play piece and example photos]